I-League 2018-19: Willis Plaza on target as Churchill edge past Indian Arrows | Goal.com

 It was a cagey-affair in the first-half as both teams struggled to create chances.
 They were scrappy in midfield and were happy to exchange possession in quick successions.

-Just when it seemed that botht the teams would break at half-time with a 0-0 score Plaza broke the deadlock.
+Just when it seemed that both the teams would break at half-time with a 0-0 score, Plaza broke the deadlock.
 Jitendra Singh failed to clear his lines and the loose ball fell for the Trinidadian who scored past Gill from close range.

+After the break, Pinto's men started to show some urgency in search of the equaliser.

+In the 74th minute they could have drawn level only if Anwar had kept his shot on target from inside the six-yard box.
+Boris delivered a measured set-piece inside the box which was poorly defended by Churchill.
+The loose ball fell for the defender but he blasted his shot over the crossbar.